AlvaroMatsuda/Insurance_All/README.md

 20.000 Calls | BRL 73,435,558 | BRL 214,172,594 | BRL 140,737,036
 40.000 Calls | BRL 149,372,967 | BRL 342,173,839 | BRL 192,800,872

+And to reach 80% of interested customers, the sales team would have to call the top 30,097 lead with the highest propencity score.

 # 8. Closing Thoughts
+With the proposed solution the company would reach around 58.52% of all interested customers in getting car insurance, and it would increase their profit by BRL 140,737,036, compared to a random calling method.

+And if the company could make 40,000 calls, the sales team would reach around 93.71% of all interested customers, increasing their profit by BRL 192,800,872, compared to random calling method.

+And to reach 80% of all interested customers, the sales team would have to make 30,097 calls.

+Just to recall, these numbers of profit is based on the assumptions made in the beginning of this project.

+In conclusion, applying data science/machine learning would have a big impact on this company, improving by a big margin their profit.

 # 9. Lessons Learned
+One of the main lessons learned with this project was to envision how the company/user will use the solution.
+Defining how they will use, we can have a better understanding of the needs and to build the proper solution.
+Because, although this project is kind of a classification problem, the user, in this case the sales team, is more interested in the propencity score (the likelihood/probability).
+Imagine that instead of the propensity score, we delivered the classification (don't have interest/have interest in car insurance).
+Among all of those customers classified as having interest in car insurance, there are some that have more interest than others.
+And with the error of the model that is inherited, there will be customers classified incorrectly.
+To minimize this error, we should call to those customers with the highest probability.

+Another thing that I learned with this project was to measure the performance of the models by cumulative gain and lift curve charts, and by the **Top_at_@ metrics**, which are employed especificaly when we want to sort somethin by the probability.

 # 10. Next Steps to Improve
+For the next steps to improve this project, I can create/search new features and test more models.